Joints 7 DOF

 from a pose

-Forward kinematics gives you the end-effector pose from joint angles.
-IK inverts that.
-For a 7-DoF arm the problem is redundant — there are infinitely many joint configurations that reach the same pose — so I use the damped pseudoinverse Jacobian to find the minimum-norm solution.
+Forward kinematics gives you the end-effector pose from the joint angles.
+IK does the reverse.
+For a 7-DoF arm the problem is redundant.
+There are infinitely many joint configurations that reach the same pose, so I use the damped pseudoinverse Jacobian to find the minimum norm solution.

-The damping factor λ keeps the solution stable near singularities where the plain pseudoinverse would blow up.
-Pinocchio provides the analytical Jacobian at each configuration so the loop runs fast enough for real-time control.
+The damping factor λ keeps the solution stable near singularities, where the plain pseudoinverse would blow up.
+Pinocchio gives me the analytical Jacobian at each configuration, so the loop runs fast enough for real time control.

 Damped Least-Squares IK